 It’s easier to qualify for these cards because banks are protected.
 If you fail to make your payments, the bank can pay them off using your deposit.

-A good option is the Chime Credit Builder Visa card.
-This card charges no annual fee and requires no security deposit.
-It also charges no interest.
-This is still a secured credit card, but it was created to be paired with the Chime Spending Account.
-To use this card, you first open a spending account and then transfer money from that account to your Credit Builder credit card.
+A good option is the Chime Credit Builder Visa® Credit Card, which charges no annual fee or interest and requires no security deposit.
+This is still a secured card, but it was created to be paired with the Chime Spending Account.
+You first open a spending account and then transfer money from that account to your Credit Builder credit card.
 That money you’ve transferred over acts as your credit limit.

-Few secured credit cards offer rewards, with the Discover It® Secured Credit Card being an exception.
-You can earn 2% cash back at gas stations and restaurants (up to $1,000 in purchase per quarter) and 1% back on all other purchases.
-This card does not charge an annual fee, but you will need to make a security deposit.
+The Discover It® Secured Credit Card is one of the few secured credit cards that offers rewards.
+You can earn 2 percent cash back at gas stations and restaurants (up to $1,000 in purchases per quarter) and 1 percent back on all other purchases.
+You won’t pay an annual fee, but you will need to make a security deposit.

 What credit card can I get with fair credit?

 Experian defines a fair FICO credit score as ranging from 580 to 669.
 If your credit score is in the fair range, you’ll qualify for a greater number of credit cards, including those that don’t charge annual fees or require security deposits.

 The Capital One Platinum Credit Card is a good option if your credit score falls at the lower end of the fair range.
 This is a basic card that doesn’t offer any rewards.
 However, it also doesn’t charge an annual fee, meaning you can easily use it to help build your credit.